 Maintaining Proper Lane Position

-Are some of us such sloppy drivers that we can't even stay between the lines on the highway?
-I was driving home from work tonight and met a pickup truck completely onto my side of the double solid line in a set of winding curves.
+Are some of us such poor drivers that we can't even stay between the lines on the highway?
+I was driving home and met a pickup truck completely onto my side of the double solid line in a set of winding curves.
 Was the driver not paying attention or was he so intent on not slowing down that he straightened out the corners to avoid braking?
 I suspect that it was the latter.

 On highways with multiple lanes for our direction of travel we need to stay consistently within the lane that we have chosen to use.

 You might be thinking of interrupting me at this point and suggesting that it doesn't matter when no one else is around.
 Odd, but I've had many drivers say that to me when I was asking for their autograph on a traffic ticket.
 If no one else was around them, how could I be there?